nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design Considerations
-In order to allow for multiple-condition filtering, that is, the concatenation of multiple filter predicates, an abstract `AbstractFilterXYZPredicate` class was created to employ polymorphic behaviour, where XYZ represents the entry type that we are working with, for example `AbstractFilterBuyersPredicate` or `AbstractFilterPropsPredicate`.
+In order to allow for multiple-condition filtering, that is, the concatenation of multiple filter predicates, an abstract `AbstractFilterXYZPredicate` class was created to employ polymorphic behaviour, where XYZ represents the entity type that we are working with, for example `AbstractFilterBuyersPredicate` or `AbstractFilterPropsPredicate`.

 Additionally, since users